AcousGit/MySQL-SysCallUDF/README.md

 # Download
 Download the zip file [here](https://github.com/AcousGit/MySQL-SysCallUDF/archive/master.zip "Download")

-Now if you want to use it for pentest read my article on SQLInjection (It Will Come Soon ^^).
+Now if you want to use it for pentest read my article about SQL Injections (It Will Come Soon ^^).